-Polyrhythms are most often represented by the ratio in which two basic rhythms are played in.
-The most common and best known of these is a 3:2 ratio, also known as hemiola (we’ll go in details of that later on).
+Polyrhythms are most often represented by the ratio in which two basic rhythms are played.
+The most common and best known of these is a 3:2 ratio, also known as hemiola (we’ll go into details of that later on).

 Polyrhythms are used heavily in modern music as well as in classical and jazz and similar sorts of things.
 These days, Tool is a perfect example of how to incorporate polyrhythms into a song.

 In this video, you can find many different examples as well as a very nice and clean explanation of what polyrhythms are and where you can find them.

 For most individuals, the idea of a polymeter is difficult to comprehend.
 To make it easier for you, a polymeter is a set of the same note values played in succession rather than one after another, as with a polyrhythm.